Ptujec/ptujec.github.io/_posts/2024-11-11-Writing-Tools.md

 ---
 title: "Writing Tools (New LB Action)"
-date: 2024-11-11 11:18 +0200
+date: 2024-11-11 11:42 +0200
-last_modified_at: 2024-11-11T11:26:06.616Z
 ---

 Recently I have realized that I mainly use ChatGPT for checking my spelling and grammar.
 It works fine with my "[Ask ChatGPT](https://github.com/Ptujec/LaunchBar/tree/master/Ask-ChatGPT)" action.
 But the purpose of that action is more conversational.
 For spellchecking, I just need the edited text, not a dialogue.
 I also thought I could optimize a few things.
-So I created a new action called "Writing Tools."
+So I created a new action called "[Writing Tools](https://github.com/Ptujec/LaunchBar/tree/master/Writing-Tools#readme)".

 ![Screenshot](/assets/images/writing_tools.jpg)